turbolynx-dslab/TurboLynx/README.md

     You will see `Turbograph-S62 >> ` prompt.
 You can execute queries here.

-3. Building Statistics

-    Before executing query, you have to run `analyze;` to make optimizer use statistics.

-    If not, it will make segfault error.

 ## Execution Options

 - `--workspace: <workspace>`: Specifies the workspace directory.